-Every time you sell a stock and make profit, you owe the government a share of the gains.
+Every time you sell a stock and make a profit, you owe the government a share of the gains.
 Many beginners forget this fact and get nasty surprises come tax time.

 - Investments need time to grow

 Very few investments “moon” overnight.
-Always remember that a stock represents ownership of a real company and companies need time to grow and generate profits.
+Always remember that a stock represents ownership of a real company, and companies need time to grow and generate profits.
 Thus, it can take several years for an investment to pay off.
 If you sell the stock too quickly, you may regret it a few years down the line.
 If you identify a promising company, only buy the stock if you are willing to hold on to it for a long time.

 - Long-term, the majority of traders lose money

 Studies prove that the vast majority of traders lose money over the long term.
 While the exact percentage is up for debate, it’s undeniable that 80-90%+ of traders lose money after 5 years.
 Some studies even suggest that only 1% of traders are predictably profitable.
 The rest lose most of their capital.
 Don’t be one of them.